SaloniDhaila/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/README.md

 <li>Customers who exhibit both a high purchase amount and a substantial credit limit should be given priority and incentivized to encourage increased purchases.</li>
 </ul>

+These recommendations are founded on the analysis conducted with the support of SQL scripts, which are available for review here -